 - The origin of the idea

 While the vast majority of startup studios generate their own ideas, some studios take ideas coming from the outside: other entrepreneurs co-founding a company with the startup studio or corporations that want to test new products or services.
-So far, we have built 5 startups, all based on our ideas but this has recently changed.
+So far, we have built 8 startups, all based on our ideas but this has recently changed.
 Now, we have a fund that allows us to invest in external startups as early as the idea stage, so that we don't have to start from scratch everytime and accelerate our growth.
 We'll explain how you can join us further in the article.

 - The sector

 The niche markets startup studios are studios that focus only on one sector. e-Founders is an example of a niche based startup studio.
 They’re focused on creating SaaS (Software as a Service) to improve productivity at work.
 Rocket Internet's focal point is e-commerce.
 As far as we are concerned, at Make it, we are industry agnostic because we believe that our execution capability is what matters most when it comes to turning an idea into a revenue-generating business.